YMonnier/docker-java-postgres/README.md

 The Java container will share a volume with the host.
 The volume is used to share a specific folder on the host to the container file system.
 For this example we will create a volume to the source Maven project.

+**If you want to see an example with docker-compose, please go to the `docker-compose` git branch.**

 ## Requirements
 * [Docker](https://www.docker.com)